 Proposal of News Releases

-Any Party may propose for issuance a News Release about the activities or operations covered by this Agreement by submitting the text of the News Release to the Parties.
-A News Release proposal requires the unanimous agreement of the Parties.
+Except as provided in Article 9.1.3 (Non-Operating Party’s News Release), only the Operator may issue a News Release.
+Any Party may propose that the Operator issue a News Release about the activities or operations covered by this Agreement by submitting the proposed text of the News Release to the Parties.
 The Parties shall respond to a News Release proposal within _____ (__) hours of their receipt of it by agreeing or disagreeing with the text of the proposed News Release, or by submitting alternative text for the News Release.
 If a Party submits alternative text for the News Release, the Parties shall have ________ (__) hours to agree or disagree with any of the proposed texts of the News Release.
 If a Party fails to respond, the Party shall be deemed to have not approved any of the proposed News Releases.

+Operator’s Issuance of an Approved News Release

+If all Parties agree (or, if the News Release is limited to specific activities or operations, all Participating Parties agree) the Operator shall issue the proposed News Release.

-Operator’s News Release
+Operator’s Discretionary News Release

-If the Parties do not unanimously agree to any of the texts of a proposed News Release within the time period set forth in Article 9.1 (Proposal of News Releases), the Operator has the exclusive right for ___________ (__) hours, following the last response under Article 9.1 (Proposal of News Releases), to submit a News Release on the subject matter of the original proposal to the Parties in accordance with this Article 9.1.1.
+If the Parties (or, if the News Release is limited to specific activities or operations, all Participating Parties) do not unanimously agree to any of the texts of a proposed News Release within the time period set forth in Article 9.1 (Proposal of News Releases), the Operator has the exclusive right for ___________ (__) hours, following the end of the time period set forth in Article 9.1 (Proposal of News Releases), to submit a News Release on the subject matter of the original proposal to the Parties in accordance with this Article 9.1.2.
 If the News Release pertains to a well or an operation in a well, the Operator must limit the content of the News Release to the following information:

 (a) the name of the well or operation and the water depth;